guitarrapc/GraniResource/Custom/GraniResource/DSCResources/Grani_GitHubApiContent/README.md

 See detail about securing mof at  [Windows PowerShell Blog](http://blogs.msdn.com/b/powershell/archive/2014/01/31/want-to-secure-credentials-in-windows-powershell-desired-state-configuration.aspx)

+**Treat with CRLF problem**

+As you are familiar with, Windows string files are used to be CRLF besides Linux/Unix using LF.

+Think about GitHub, there are ```autocrlf``` and you will find difficulty with downloaded content was broken with BOM or CRLF.

+I recommend use ContentType ```application/vnd.github.v3.raw``` for these not controllable string data file or RAW files.

 **Trace Remote file change**

 Grani_Download will not trace remote file change in default.